Jhackmeyer/disneyland_review_analysis/README.md

 I use **Tableau** to visualize the patterns and trends in the data.

 I train a **balanced random forest classifier** machine learning model to predict which park one would most enjoy visiting.
+I needed a multi-class classifier that could adjust for the imbalanced sizes of our samples.

 I use **Flask**, **html**, and **css** to allow easy interaction with this model.